Error Statistics Philosophy: Blog Contents (8 years)

 By: D. G. Mayo

-Dear Reader: I began this blog 7 years ago (Sept.
+Dear Reader: I began this blog 8 years ago (Sept.
 3, 2011)!
-A big celebration is taking place at the Elbar Room this evening, both for the blog and the appearance of my new book: Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars (CUP).
-While a special rush edition made an appearance on Sept 3, in time for the RSS meeting in Cardiff, it was decided to hold off on the festivities until copies of the book were officially available (yesterday)!
-If you’re in the neighborhood, stop by for some Elba Grease
+A double celebration is taking place at the Elbar Room Friday evening (a smaller one was held earlier in the week), both for the blog and the 1 year anniversary of the physical appearance of my book: Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars [SIST] (CUP).
+A special rush edition made an appearance on Sept 3, 2018 in time for the RSS meeting in Cardiff.
+If you’re in the neighborhood, stop by for some Elba Grease.

 MONTHLY MEMORY LANE: 3 years ago: January 2012.
 I mark in red three posts that seem most apt for general background on key issues in this blog.